-Although LGBTQI may sound a bit like a mobile phone contract, it’s actually the acronym for “Lesbian, Gay, Bisexual, Transgender, Transsexual, Queer and Intersex Life”.
+Although LGBTQIA+ may be a mouthful, it’s actually the acronym for “Lesbian, Gay, Bisexual, Pansexual, Transgender, Genderqueer, Queer, Intersexed, Agender, Asexual, and Ally community.”
 But what exactly do the individual terms mean?
 Trans- or intersexual, queer or gay – our little LGBTQI glossary is here to help (in alphabetical order).

 People who consider themselves to be asexual are often perfectly happy to engage in romantic and affectionate relationships, but they are not interested in sexual relations.
 That’s not a conscious decision.
 Instead, asexual men and women simply lack the desire to engage in sexual activity.

 Persons who consciously and visibly express their personalities by swapping between female and male roles are said to be bigender.